hayderkharrufa/snake_pathfinding_ai/README.md

 ##  Snake Pathfinding AI
-AI plays snake game using BFS (Breadth-First Search) algorithm.
+AI plays snake game using BFS (Breadth-First Search) algorithm.<br />
 Check out this **[YouTube video](https://youtu.be/Dnx6bE4Nwyo) (in Arabic)** to see how I built this project.

 ![gameplay](https://user-images.githubusercontent.com/38482276/87240274-cae19380-c420-11ea-8193-bddab2ef379d.gif)